Portugal for Medicare-Age Retirees: Healthcare, Tax, and the D7 Visa

 Private health insurance is required for the D7 visa

 You must show proof of private health insurance to qualify — SNS access alone doesn't satisfy this requirement.
 Most international health insurance plans — including the ones we compare here — meet this requirement, but verify with your nearest Portuguese consulate before applying, as requirements vary by location.
-Once you have residency and register with SNS, you can reassess your coverage needs.

 Social Security & Taxes in Portugal